-It’s so important to be prepared for parent-teacher interviews.
-It’s usually a short period of time and the meeting can fly by before you’ve had a chance to ask any real questions about your child.
-Here are our top tips to be prepared for this upcoming chat, with the key questions for your child’s teacher/s.
+It’s so important to be prepared for a parent-teacher interview.
+It’s usually a short period of time and the meeting can fly by before you’ve had a chance to ask any real questions about your child to truly understand how they’re going at school and coping with class work.

 1. How is my child enjoying your class?